prototypo/script-launcher/README.md

 Script Launcher will present a terminal user interface by default.
 Each script will be represented as buttons in the left sidebar.
 The scripts may be executed in _any order_ by pressing the buttons.
 An example of this behaviour is show in Figure 2.

+If you want to see more or less information about your scripts' execution, try the `q` or `--quiet` flag to reduce noise and the `-v` or `--verbose` flag to present debugging information.

 ![Script Launcher partial execution](images/script-launcher-partial-exec.png?raw=true) __Figure 2__ Script Launcher showing execution of a single script out of order